BK-2-0-1/Death-Note/README.md

 # Death-Note

+You can write a name of person you want to die and reason of death, or just things you need to do :)

-Google Keep clone.
-Created with react
+// Google Keep clone.